 - Input tax is recognized when an entity in the Group purchases goods or services from a Value Added Tax (VAT)-registered supplier.
-This account is offset, on a per entity basis, against any output tax previously recognized. - Prepaid rent and other expenses are apportioned over the period covered by the payment and charged to the appropriate account in the consolidated statement of comprehensive income when incurred. - Creditable withholding tax is deducted from income tax payable in the same year the revenue was recognized.
+This account is offset, on a per entity basis, against any output tax previously recognized. - Prepayments are apportioned over the period covered by the payment and charged to the appropriate account in the consolidated statement of comprehensive income when incurred. - Creditable withholding tax is deducted from income tax payable in the same year the revenue is recognized.